 People ask me why I chose Malawi for my holiday.

-Africa has always been my dream continent although I had never been there yet.
-As a kid I was fascinated by documentaries on Africa’s wildlife (especially lions and cheetas), primitive tribal life, dances and music, etc.
+Ever since I was a kid I have felt drawn to Africa.
+I was fascinated by documentaries on Africa’s wildlife (especially lions and cheetas), primitive tribal life, dances and music, etc.

 I read up on a lot of countries and would love to visit many of them in the future.